sagemath/sagewiki_to_gh-2022-10-10/sage-3.2.1.md

 Burcin Erocal: improving the user interface of polynomial classes.

 John Palmieri, Carl Witty: a method to test whether a polynomial is square over the field it is defined.
 If the polynomial is square, then the method has the option of returning a square root.

+== Build ==

+William Stein, Michael Abshoff: binary distributions of Sage for Linux (e.g. Ubuntu) may not work properly once installed.
+The following CPU flags are known to prevent Sage from running properly: sse, 3d, mmx, pni, and cmov.